alxayeed/devtest-example-blog/README.md

 # Blog Django Example App

 ### About the project
-This Example blog is an assessment Project by GraySpace It.
-This is a very small yet varsatile Project.
+This Example blog is a very small yet varsatile Project.
 Because with it's limited requirements, the project has involved different development stacks.
 This projects fetches posts , posts details and comment of the post from an external API and displayes them using Django.
 I really enjoyed and wish to continue on this to add more features.